kobieds/Kobie-Dos-Santos-Cybersecurity-Portfolio/01-cyber-risk-assessment/README.md

 ### Northstar Health Technologies

-Northstar Health Technologies is a fictional healthcare technology company with approximately 250 employees.
+Northstar Health Technologies is a fictional healthcare technology company with approximately **250 employees**.

 The organization provides cloud-based software used by healthcare customers to manage workflows and patient-related information.